Walter DeVries

 Walter Dale de Vries (November 13, 1929 – November 27, 2019) was an American political consultant, author, and founder of the North Carolina Institute of Political Leadership.

-James M. Perry, the chief political correspondent for The Wall Street Journal, said this about his book The Ticket-Splitter (1972): "DeVries and Tarrance, scholars who have worked in the political hedge-rows, have brilliantly destroyed generations of conventional wisdom about how America votes and why they vote as they do.
-The Ticket-Splitter has opened new vistas in political research techniques and election strategies."

 Writing in 1972, Andrew M. Greeley remarked that "Walter DeVries and Lance Tarrance Jr. have apparently pinpointed a change which exists in the real world apart from the 'Op-Ed' page of the New York Times.
 If party identification has not changed much, 'ticket-splitting' has.
 In 1944 there were 41 Congressional districts that voted for one party for the Presidency and another for the House of Representatives.
 In 1956 there were 130 such districts; in 1964, 145...
 From 1914 to 1962 there was only one year when there were more than six states which elected a Senator from one party and a Governor from another...
 Since 1962 the average number of 'incongruences' has been eleven per year..."

-Significantly, "DeVries and Tarrance ... point out that the 'ticket-splitter' is not the 'independent' described by Angus Campbell and his colleagues from the Survey Research Center – a voter without conviction or commitment.
-Rather, the 'ticket-splitter' is both more concerned and better informed than the straight-party voter.
-He is more likely to be young, professional, college-educated, and to have an income of over $10,000.
-He is part of America's post-World War II, college-educated, professional class."